-- The individual making contributions must use earned income.
+- The individual making the Roth IRA contribution must use earned income.

 - Make less than $208,000 as a household.

-You can take out your own money from a Roth IRA without any taxes or penalties.
-If you only take out what you put in, the retirement savings is not taxable, and there are no penalties.
+You can take your money from a Roth IRA without taxes or penalties.
+For example, if you only take out what you put in, the retirement savings is not taxable, and there are no penalties.
 This is known as a qualified distribution.

-If you have a Roth account, and you want to get the money out of it penalty-free when you are older, then it must happen at least five years after the first time you put money in.
-To receive tax-free withdrawals, the money has to come out under one of these conditions:
+If you have a Roth account and want to get the money out of it penalty-free when you are older, it must happen at least five years after the first time you put money in.
+To receive withdrawals (free of income taxes), the money has to come out under one of these conditions:

-- Owners are at least 59½ when they take money out of their Roth IRA.
+- Owners are at least 59½ when they take money out of their Roth IRAs.

 - The distributed assets must be used to buy, build, or rebuild a first home.
 This can only happen for $10,000 per lifetime.

-- The distribution of a person’s Roth IRA can happen after they become disabled.
+- The Roth IRA distributions can happen after they become disabled.

-- The beneficiary of a Roth IRA owner’s account will get the money after that person dies.
+- The beneficiary of inherited Roth IRAs will get the money after that person dies.

 When you withdraw money from your account, it may be taxed.
-The percentage that it will be taxable income depends on how old you are.
+The percentage of taxable income depends on how old you are.
 If you have met the 5-year rule, there is no tax or penalty when withdrawing your account.

-- Younger than age 59½: Earnings are taxed and penalized by 10% (Early Withdrawal Penalty).
-If you use the money to buy your first home, you can avoid taxes and penalties.
-You can also avoid taxes if you have a disability or if you die.
+- Younger than 59½: Earnings are taxed and penalized by 10% (Early Withdrawal Penalty).
+You can avoid taxes and penalties if you use the money to buy your first home.
+You can also avoid taxes if you have a disability or die.

 - Age 59½ and older: No taxes.
 No penalties.

-You have not waited for at least 5-years:
+You have not waited for at least five years:

-- Younger than age 59½: Earnings are taxable compensation and penalized by 10% (Early Withdrawal Penalty).
-If you use the money to buy your first home, you can avoid penalties.
-You can also avoid penalties if you have a disability, if you die, or use the withdrawal for qualified education expenses.
+- Younger than 59½: Earnings are taxable compensation and are penalized by 10% (Early Withdrawal Penalty).
+You can avoid penalties if you use the money to buy your first home.
+You can also avoid penalties if you have a disability, die, or use the withdrawal for qualified education expenses.

 - Age 59½ and older: You are paying the taxes but avoiding the penalties.